danielchen26/OptimShortestPaths.jl/README.md

 ## 🔄 **Two Approaches: Generic vs Domain-Specific Functions**

-OptimSPath provides **TWO ways** to use its shortest-path algorithms, giving you complete flexibility:
+OptimShortestPaths provides **TWO ways** to use its shortest-path algorithms, giving you complete flexibility:

 ### **Approach 1: Generic Functions (Recommended for General Use)**
 Use these domain-agnostic functions that work with ANY graph structure: